Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - prejudice against innovation; and

-- the extent of the actual economic impact or – more generally – the effects on the market and consumers, where this can be reliably estimated.
+- the extent of the actual economic effect or – more generally – the effects on the market and consumers, where this can be reliably estimated.

 - The fine may be adjusted if aggravating or mitigating circumstances exist.
 Each circumstance accounts for 15% of the basic amount.